Anteru/kyla/doc/source/tutorial.rst

 In this tutorial, three repository descriptions are provided which we'll use throughout the sample.
 These are the three ``.xml`` files - on for each repository we're about to build.
 For building, just run the ``build.bat`` script.
 Afterwards, you should see three new folders - ``source-3.1`` and ``source-3.1.2`` which contain all of ``GFLW`` in a single repository, and ``source-3.1.2-filesets`` which contains ``GLFW`` 3.1.2 but using file sets.
 We'll come back to this in the *Configuring* part.

-For more information about the repository descriptions, check :ref:`repository-description`.
+For more information about the repository descriptions, check the :ref:`repository-description`.

 Installation
 ------------